 Peppermint oil may help with bloating and wind.
 For some people peppermint oil also helps with tummy (abdominal) pains and spasms.

 A tricyclic antidepressant is sometimes used to treat IBS.
 An example is amitriptyline.
 Tricyclic antidepressants are used in a variety of painful conditions, including IBS.
 SSRI antidepressant medicines (for example, fluoxetine) can also be used for IBS.
 They may work by affecting the way you feel pain.

-Any stressful situation (for example, family problems, work stress, examinations) may trigger symptoms of irritable bowel syndrome (IBS) in some people.
+Any stressful situation (for example, family problems, work stress, examinations) may trigger symptoms of IBS in some people.
 Examples of psychological therapies are cognitive behavioural therapy (CBT), hypnotherapy and psychotherapy.
 Psychological therapies can be very effective for some people with IBS.

 Further reading and references

 Irritable bowel syndrome in adults: diagnosis and management of irritable bowel syndrome in primary care; NICE Clinical Guideline (February 2008, updated April 2017)